delvtech/hyperdrive/README.md

 liquidity improves the capital efficiency and UX of providing liquidity to fixed-rate markets.

+# Deployed Contracts

+The addresses for all of the deployed Hyperdrive contracts can be found [here](./deployments.json);

 # Resources

 The [Hyperdrive docs](https://docs-delv.gitbook.io/hyperdrive) include documentation